The Senator (tree): Fire and collapse

 On January 16, 2012, a fire was reported at the top of the Senator tree, which burned from the inside out, "like a chimney."
 Firefighters arrived to try to extinguish the blaze, but the tree collapsed.
 The charred remains of the tree now stand only 20 to 25 ft tall.

 On February 28, 2012, the Florida Division of Forestry said they arrested a 26-year-old woman on suspicion of starting the Senator fire.
 The suspect stated that she regularly went to the tree site when the park was closed.
 On the night of January 16, 2012, she lit a fire with debris so that she could see the crystal meth that she was trying to smoke but the fire got out of control.
 Officials said that they found images of the fire being started on the woman's laptop and on her cellphone.
-Following a plea agreement resulting in a suspended sentence, she was ordered to jail for 30 months for violation of probation in 2016.
+Following a plea agreement resulting in a suspended sentence, she was sentenced to prison for 30 months for violation of probation in 2016.